 FAQs:

 For beginners, mutual funds are often recommended due to their diversification and professional management.
-As investors gain experience and knowledge, they may choose to explore direct equity.
+As investors gain experience and knowledge about mutual funds and equity difference, they may choose to explore direct equity.

 Can I lose all my money in direct equity investments?